JayThibs/reinforcement-learning/README.md

 * Make a humanoid robot walk
 * Play many different Atari games better than humans
 * Making a drone learn not to hit into things using computer vision to determine whether it is too close to a wall and needs to turn arround or it can continue moving in its current direction.

+## Rewards

+A reward Rt is a scalar feeback signal.
+It indicates how well the agent is doing at timestep t.
+The agent's job is to maximise cumulative reward.

+Reinforcement learning is based on the reward hypothesis which is defined by:

+> All goals can be described by the maximisation of expected cumulative reward.

+## Examples of Rewards

+* Fly stunt manoeuvres in a helicopter
+..* +ve reward for following desired trajectory
+..* −ve reward for crashing
+* Defeat the world champion at Backgammon
+..* +/−ve reward for winning/losing a game
+* Manage an investment portfolio
+..* +ve reward for each $ in bank
+* Control a power station
+..* +ve reward for producing power
+..* −ve reward for exceeding safety thresholds
+* Make a humanoid robot walk +ve reward for forward motion ..* −ve reward for falling over
+* Play many different Atari games better than humans ..* +/−ve reward for increasing/decreasing score
+* Flying a drone that avoids hitting objects
+..* +ve reward for avoiding hitting object
+..* −ve reward for crashing into object

+## Agent and Environment

+At each timestep tn the agent:

+* Excecutes action A_t
+* Receives observation O_t
+* Receives scalar reward R_t

+At each timestep tn the agent:

+* Receives action A_t
+* Emits observation O_(t+1)
+* Emits scalar reward R_(t+1)

+## History and State

+The history is the sequence of observations, actions, rewards:

+> Ht = O1,R1,A1,...,At−1,Ot,Rt

+We could use the history to determine what the agent should do next, but that could be very costly (especially if our history is a video for example).
+Since we want to reduce the amount of time taken to make a decision, we will use a State to make a decision.

+> State is the information used to determine what happens next.
+It is a function of the history and helps the agent make a decision much quicker than if it used the history to make a decision.
+The state summarizes the history.